What types of milk that can be used for making dairy kefir ?

 Choosing the best milk for making Milk Kefir

-Kefir is a fermented milk product that is known for its substantial health benefits.
+Kefir is a fermented milk product known for its substantial health benefits.
 Though the flavor and tart of kefir are similar to that of yogurt, kefir contains much more beneficial qualities than yogurt.
 The best kind of kefir can be made from raw organic milk that is fresh and hygienic.
 However, everyone cannot make kefir by using fresh raw organic milk because it is pretty expensive, and the availability is also not that great.
 There are also other concerns, such as shelf life.
-This article will talk about the several kinds of milk that can be used for making dairy kefir.
+This article will talk about several kinds of milk that can be used for making dairy kefir.
 We would also discuss the pros and cons of each type of milk.

 1. UHT milk:

 2. Raw milk:

 Kefir can be made with pasteurized milk.
-This is the type of milk heated at a temperature of 70 degrees C. Since the milk is heated, essential vitamins and minerals are lost.
+This type of milk is heated at a temperature of 70 degrees C. Since the milk is heated, essential vitamins and minerals are lost.
 Pasteurized milk has a longer shelf life than raw milk.
-The pros of using pasteurized milk: It is cheaper and has a longer shelf life.
+The pros of using pasteurized milk are that it is cheaper and has a longer shelf life.
 It is available almost everywhere.
 The cons of using pasteurized milk: Some minerals and vitamins are lost.